facebook/react/packages/react-devtools-inline/README.md

 initializeBackend(contentWindow);

 // React application can be injected into <iframe> at any time now...
+// Note that this would need to be done via <script> tag injection,
+// as setting the src of the <iframe> would load a new page (withou the injected backend).

 // Initialize DevTools UI to listen to the hook we just installed.
 // This returns a React component we can render anywhere in the parent window.